-By now, you all know the dangers of a sugar heavy diet.
-But the holidays are right around the corner and it’s going to take some extra vigilance to stay sugar free.
+The holidays are right around the corner, and it’s going to take some extra vigilance to stay sugar-free.
 We’ve got a few ideas on how to remove sugar from your Thanksgiving and holiday dinners.

-Here’s the truth: marshmallows and sweet potato casserole might be your great-great Aunt Margaret’s recipe, but she didn’t come up with it on her own.
-You know where the recipe originally came from?
-You’re all smart potatoes, you can probably figure it out.
+Here’s the truth: marshmallows and sweet potato casserole might be your great-great aunt Margaret’s recipe, but she didn’t come up with it on her own.
+Do you know where the recipe originally came from?
+You’re all smart potatoes; you can probably figure it out.

-Making marshmallows at home is a very laborious, and sticky, process, as anyone who’s tried it can tell you.
-In the time of the pilgrims, (or maybe just a little after) marshmallows were mostly reserved for upper class families, with a kitchen staff to clean the sugary mess.
-Then the food processing people figured out how to make marshmallows in bulk.
+Making marshmallows at home can be a very time-consuming and sticky process, as anyone who’s tried it can tell you.
+In the pilgrims' time, (or maybe just a little after) marshmallows were mostly reserved for upper class families, with a kitchen staff to clean the sugary mess.
+Then someone figured out how to make marshmallows in bulk.
 Suddenly, marshmallows were available to everyone.
 And, to encourage everyone to use them to their daily lives, a cookbook was distributed.

 Enter the sweet potato and marshmallow casserole.
-That’s right, your traditional Thanksgiving casserole hasn’t been passed down from grandmother to granddaughter, but from marshmallow maker to you.
+That’s right, your traditional Thanksgiving casserole hasn’t been passed down from grandmother to granddaughter, but from marshmallow mass manufacturer to you.

 A marshmallow laden sweet potato casserole is at least 20 grams (5 teaspoons) of sugar per serving.
 The same serving of sweet potatoes, plain, has 6 grams (1 ½ teaspoons) of sugar.